dylan-lang/opendylan/documentation/getting-started/source/preface.rst

 tools more directly, and provide a broader view of the development process in Open Dylan.

-:doc:`../quick-start/index`, shows how to build a standalone executable application in Open Dylan.
+:doc:`quick-start`, shows how to build a standalone executable application in Open Dylan.
 It discusses the Open Dylan main window and the project window.

-:doc:`../expanding/index`, shows how to make changes to your application sources and how to debug compile-time and run-time errors.
+:doc:`expanding`, shows how to make changes to your application sources and how to debug compile-time and run-time errors.
 It discusses the project window, the debugger, the editor, and the browser.

-:doc:`../model/index`, gives an overview of the programming model in Open Dylan.
+:doc:`model`, gives an overview of the programming model in Open Dylan.

-:doc:`../projects/index`, discusses the New Project wizard, and looks at the project window in more detail.
+:doc:`projects`, discusses the New Project wizard, and looks at the project window in more detail.

-:doc:`../browsing/index`, shows how you can examine the sources of a project, and run-time values in an application, using the browser.
+:doc:`browsing`, shows how you can examine the sources of a project, and run-time values in an application, using the browser.

-:doc:`../debug/index`, returns to the debugger and studies it in more detail.
+:doc:`debug`, returns to the debugger and studies it in more detail.

-:doc:`../remotedbg/index`, describes how to debug a Dylan application running on another machine.
+:doc:`remotedbg`, describes how to debug a Dylan application running on another machine.

-:doc:`../coloring/index`, describes the editor’s facility for coloring source code to show the degree to which it has been optimized.
+:doc:`coloring`, describes the editor’s facility for coloring source code to show the degree to which it has been optimized.

-:doc:`../delivery/index`, shows how you can package an application with everything necessary to deliver it to customers as a stand-alone product.
+:doc:`delivery`, shows how you can package an application with everything necessary to deliver it to customers as a stand-alone product.